What do I do if I see a coyote?

 What should I do if a coyote is watching me and my dog or children?

 Coyotes are extremely curious and intelligent animals – they often watch the events happening around them, just as a tourist in a new city would.
 Young coyotes are immature and very puppy-like: children, and the toys they play with (like balls) can lead a juvenile coyote into play behaviour.
-If you are concerned that a coyote is paying too much attention to your small dog or child, pick them up and begin making loud noises and/or throwing objects toward (but not at) the coyote to scare it away (see Hazing).
+If you are concerned that a coyote is paying too much attention to your small dog or child, pick them up and begin making loud noises and/or throwing objects toward (but not at) the coyote to scare it away (see aversion conditioning or hazing).
 Never turn your back on any dog- domestic or wild and run.
 Maintain direct eye contact, use strong verbal cues such as yelling (no screaming) and slowly back away.

 Do coyotes chase people?

 A coyote will not see a human as potential food – considering their usual prey is a mouse, vole or fallen crab apple.
 However, like any other species of canid (including your pet dog), they may chase something that runs from them.
 This is why it’s important to never run from a coyote – stand your ground, wave your arms, make loud noises and/or throw objects toward (but not at) the coyote to scare it away.
 Coyotes that have been fed and associate humans with a handout may exhibit “demand” behaviour such as nipping or grabbing at clothing.
 When a coyote has been food conditioned, meaning people have directly fed a particular coyote, they may not immediately move away from an area when aversion conditioning is deployed.
 It is critical to send consistent, firm messaging through voice and body gestures, that the coyote is not welcome.
 See 'Keeping Coyotes Away' for more helpful tips.

 Can we relocate them, or keep them out?